z3r07h/Mr-R0B0T-s03-ARG/Sites/r/REALMysterySpot/README.md

 # Overview of IDEAS:
-* Does this give strength to the alternate universe fan theory
+* Does this give strength to the alternate universe fan theory?
 * Reddit short links do they have any significance, can they be used as anything else.e.g  https://redd.it/74zefi meaning 74zefi could be tried in https://www.nyspcjis.net/menu/services/nyspncic2000/
 * Some of these references to plot lines in movies or shows?